zackaira/Theme-Site-Kit/readme.txt

 == Frequently Asked Questions ==

 = Will Theme Site Kit work with my theme?
 Yes!
-Theme Site Kit should work with ALL themes!
+Theme Site Kit should work with ALL themes that enable the block editor!

 = Where are the Theme Site Kit settings?
 The Theme Site Kit plugin settings are found in the WordPress Dashboard under Dashboard -> Settings -> Theme Site Kit.